jbossios/python-tutorial/Python-tutorial-extension/How_To_Make_A_Package/README.md

 # How to create a package?

-#Add separated folder about pytest? (talk about alternatives?)
-Link documentation for pytest

 In some cases, one would like to use some modules across different projects or simply have things more organized.
 In such cases, one can create a package.
 Let's take a look at the following example where there is a package titled "MyPackage" which has the following content:

 ```